getlocalci/local-ci/CONTRIBUTING.md

 You may want to downlod and install a development `.vsix` file, instead of installing this extension via the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=LocalCI.local-ci).

+You'll need a CircleCI account for this.
+Otherwise, all of the [releases](https://github.com/getlocalci/local-ci/releases) on GitHub have a built `.vsix` file.

+Also, it'd be good to use Firefox instead of Chrome.
+It looks like Chrome converts the `.vsix` file into an unusable `.zip` file on downloading it.

 1. Click the commit check you want to download the `.vsix` for.
 This could be in a PR, or simply the `develop` branch.
 2. For the package job, click Details
 3. Click the Artifacts tab